spryker/docker-sdk/docs/04-choosing-a-version.md

 - Control: control when and how you switch the docker/sdk version of the project.
 - Stability: avoid unexpected behavior in pipelines.

-## How do you choose a docker/sdk version?
+## Choosing a versioning approach

-To choose a version, consider the following:
+To choose a versioning approach, consider the following:
 - What kind of project do you have?
 For example, Long-term, short-term, production, demo.
 - What will you use docker/sdk for?
 For example, for development, operations, CI/CD management.
 - Do you need to customize docker/sdk?